4 Introduction to systems practice

 First, I believe a good systems practitioner will be more competent at handling complex situations, more capable of managing their working and domestic lives, and more able to learn not only how to learn but also how to act more effectively by using systemic concepts and techniques.
 Two keywords in that description are learning and managing.
-The importance of learning and in particular the experiential learning model of Kolb has been discussed in the three previous readings in this course.
+The importance of learning and in particular the experiential learning model of Kolb has been discussed in this course.
 The importance of managing needs further explanation.

 The trouble with the term managing is that it has come to be associated with the work of those whose job title includes the designation 'Manager' or 'Director' or 'Executive'; somebody with identifiable seniority.
 As a result many people think that managing is something a bit different, special even – and certainly not what they do.
 This feeling occurs even when the person's work is very varied and involves a range of contacts with other people.
 For example, as an academic I spend a large proportion of my time trying to get things done with and through other people.
 But I certainly don't think of myself as a manager.
 Part of the misunderstanding comes from the idea that managing is all about controlling people and their activities through the application of financial and other resources.
 At one time, managers saw this as their primary task.
 As time has moved on, managers have seen that their role includes a much wider brief; getting things done through other people and enabling people to solve the problems confronting them and to seek better ways of working.